 - They attend settlement on your behalf to obtain the property title.

-In case of sellers a conveyancer works in a different way.
+In the case of sellers, a conveyancer works differently.
 In this case, conveyancers-

 - Ensures that buyers conform to the contract terms and conditions

 - Assure the deadlines are met and payments are made on time, completely

 - Organize the payment of any mortgages on the property

 Here are the steps involved in conveyancing that can help you understand how the process works.
 An important point to remember is that when planning to buy a property at an auction, a purchaser is bound to purchase the property after having made the highest bid at the end of the auction.

 Hence, the seller needs to take advice from a conveyancer to examine the sale contract before the auction to ensure that everything is alright.
 It is also important that a potential purchaser has finance arranged and that all necessary property inspections have been done.